 Join us as we provide a scientific and compassionate framework for understanding and intervening in complex problems that face populations disproportionately affected by mental health and substance-related problems.
 Become a leader who drives policies and reduces disparities in access to high-quality, evidence-based mental health and addiction treatment for children, adolescents, adults and older adults in our community.

-Graduates of the DNP in Psychiatric Mental Health are eligible sit for the Family PMHNP examination from the American Nurses Credentialing Center (ANCC).
+Graduates of the DNP in Psychiatric Mental Health are eligible sit for the PMHNP examination from the American Nurses Credentialing Center (ANCC).

 The PMHNP sample program of study is for students entering the DNP program with an RN and all Advanced Practice Nursing Immersion (APNI) students who have successfully completed pre-licensure year one.

 Visit the the APNI home page for more information about year one for non-nurses.

 Connect with a graduate admission counselor and stay up to date with important information about the admissions process.

 Our alumni go on to careers as health care leaders in systems across the Seattle area and the nation.